Written by Ben Leach

 I’ve also had a conversation with Ainsley Harriott about shoes…that was a weird one.

 It’s got to the stage now where my local pizza takeaway know that I have a BBQ base, cheese, pepperoni, beef, doner meat, ham, red onions and stuffed crust pizza…and no, it’s not on the menu.
-I call it the Ben Special, and I haven’t had an issue with it yet.
-So that’s my pizza of choice.
+I call it the Ben Special.

-I think I’d like to be in Sweden with my family, perhaps a cabin in the woods, with a log fire and looking out over a frozen lake.
+I think I’d like to be in Sweden with my partner and my daughter, perhaps a cabin in the woods, with a log fire and looking out over a frozen lake.
 I think as much as I love and embrace technology, it would be nice to get away from the world sometimes and relax my mind completely with no distractions other than nature.